Baldrige White Paper Series

 Specifications for a Baldrige Foundation Institute for Performance Excellence White Paper

 The goal of a White Paper is to inform and persuade based on facts and evidence.
-Specifically, we are looking for papers in which authors propose and explain how the Baldrige Excellence Framework, in whole or in part, can address a specific issue or problem facing an organization or organizations or society as a whole.
+Specifically, we are looking for papers in which authors propose and explain how the Baldrige Excellence Framework can address a specific issue or problem facing an organization or organizations or society as a whole.

 White Papers are different from ebooks and blog posts.
 What really set these products apart are the size, appearance, and time commitment of each one.
 Whereas writing blog posts and ebooks can take anywhere between a few hours and a few weeks, a good White Paper can take between a few weeks and a few months to write and polish.
 They are less flashy, much more serious in tone, and more heavily researched than blog posts and ebooks.

-- Length: No fewer than six pages, including illustrations, charts, and references.
+- Length: No fewer than three pages, including illustrations, charts, and references (if applicable).
 Can be upwards of 30 if the topic requires that much detail.
 White Papers are usually 3,000 to 5,000 words.

 - A White Paper is based on established facts and logical arguments, like a well-researched article in an industry journal.